 We have a broad relationship with Apple that covers all aspects of our business.
 We have always worked closely with Apple's worldwide developer relations organization in an effort to support all new Apple innovations the moment the hardware or software is released.
 Apple and Jamf personnel frequently join forces to influence and collaborate as we work with customers.
 We also have several direct contractual relationships with Apple that span all enterprise devices across the Apple ecosystem, including Mac, iPad, iPhone, and Apple TV.
 Additionally, Apple is a significant reseller of Jamf products, particularly in education.
 These contractual relationships can be terminated by Apple at any time with limited advance notice to us.
-In addition, Apple launched ABE in the spring of 2022.
-While this platform is still in its early stages, ABE is currently focused on SMBs with 500 or fewer employees.
-In the spring of 2022, we launched an enhanced tier of features in Jamf Now to support growing SMBs beyond device management to scale with the entire Apple ecosystem, and solve customer needs around deployment, user access, management, and security.
-We believe this enhanced tier of features in Jamf Now provides functionality that is different than ABE, however, certain of our customers and potential customers may purchase ABE instead of Jamf Now and other of our offerings.
-Accordingly, we believe ABE's feature set currently provides limited direct competition with our more complete Apple Enterprise Management solutions.
-In the future, however, Apple could leverage the ABE platform, whether through additional investment or the consolidation of other competitors of ours, to focus on larger enterprises and to compete more directly with the scale and breadth of product offerings we provide.
+In addition, Apple launched its device management solution, ABE, in the spring of 2022.
+While we believe this platform currently provides limited direct competition with our more complete Apple Enterprise Management solutions, Apple could leverage its ABE platform, whether through additional investment or the consolidation of other competitors of ours, to focus on larger enterprises and to compete more directly with the scale and breadth of product offerings we provide.

 Our future relationship with Apple is important to our success.
 If we fail to maintain our current relationship and contracts with Apple, our ability to compete and grow our business may be materially impacted.
 For example, we may not be able to continue to support new Apple innovations and releases at the moment the hardware and software are released.
-While we do not rely on any private APIs or collaboration with Apple to provide our same-day support, reduced cooperation with Apple may make it more difficult for us to continue to support new releases in a timely manner and result in us devoting significant resources in order to meet our commitment to provide same-day support.
+While we do not rely on any private APIs or collaboration with Apple to provide our sameday support, reduced cooperation with Apple may make it more difficult for us to continue to support new releases in a timely manner and result in us devoting significant resources in order to meet our commitment to provide same-day support.
 If our relationship with Apple changes, it could become more difficult to integrate our products with Apple and could reduce or eliminate the sales we expect from Apple as a reseller.
 As a result, if we fail to maintain our current relationship with Apple, our business, financial condition, and results of operation could be adversely affected.